sygmaprotocol/sygma-relayer-deployment/README.md

 ```
 aws configure
 ```
-More details on how to configurate AWS CLI client you can find [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
+More details on how to configure AWS CLI client you can find [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 #### VPC

 The only requirement to create the Relayers infrastructure is a VPC.
-Of course you can use the default VPC from any region in your AWS account, but it's a best practice to create a VPC to allocate your resources.
+Of course, you can use the default VPC from any region in your AWS account, but it's a best practice to create a VPC to allocate your resources.
 If you don't know what a VPC is, [use this document to better understand it](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).

 In this repository, we have the folder `vpc`.
 In that folder run the following commands:
 ```